-European Values Think-Tank is a civic association.
+European Values Center for Security Policy is a civic association.

-Executive board – establishes long-term programme priorities of the think-tank
+Executive board – establishes long-term programme priorities

 Chairman: Radko Hokovský